Cfee2000/twilio-proxy-admin-app/README.md

 ## Running the App

-Use startup scripts in your package.json, or simply type the following in a VSCode terminal window that is at the root of your project...
+Use startup scripts in your package.json, or simply type the following in a terminal window that is at the root of your project...

 ```
 node proxyMgrApp.js